geovedi/book-notes/2018/reinforcements.notes.md

   - The desire to feel effective shapes choices, actions, and overall well-being.
   - Helping others and seeing the impact boosts feelings of effectiveness and satisfaction.
 - Personal Reflection and Encouragement:
-  - The author reflects on their own struggles with seeking help.
+  - Heidi reflects on their own struggles with seeking help.
   - People's fears about asking for help are often unfounded.
   - Asking for help provides an opportunity for others to feel good about themselves.
   - Encouragement is given to embrace the lessons and seek help together.